UXlySoftware/1Shot-API-Examples/python/telegram-bot/README.md

-# 1Shot Telegram Bot Starter Repo
+# 1Shot Telegram Bot Starter

 This is a starter repo for building a Telegram bot (built with [python-telegram-bot](https://python-telegram-bot.org/)) based on the
 [FastAPI](https://fastapi.tiangolo.com/) web framework.
 It demonstrates how to perform conversation flows, call the 1Shot API to